jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

     done
 ```

 - Documentation.
-Every script must have
+Add a top-level
-  a top-level comment block including:
+  comment block including:
+  **License:** Consult
-  **License:** Consult [SPDX License List].
+  [SPDX License List].
+Prefer known
-  Prefer known licences like GPL, MIT etc.
+  licences like GPL, MIT etc.
-  **Description:** What the script does.
+  **Description:** What the script
-  **Usage:** Example of how to call it.
+  does. **Usage:** Example of how
-  The easiest is to provide
+  to call it.
+The easiest is to
-  `Help` near the top of the script.
+  provide `Help` near the top of
+  the script.

 ``` shell
     #! /bin/sh